 TRAINING FOR ORGANIZATIONS...applies the skills and tools necessary to implement the training cycle of assessment, design, implementation and evaluation.
 Each learner will develop and present a complete training project based upon adult learning theory and instructional design techniques.

-WORD 2013 - LEVEL 1...introduces the student to word processing features such as creating, saving, editing, formatting, and printing documents, creating basic diagrams, and applying these concepts to produce usable documents.
-This course is offered in a self-paced format.
+WORD - LEVEL 1...introduces the student to word processing features such as creating, saving, editing, navigating, and formatting the content of multi-page documents.